onflow/flow/docs/content/support/flow-port/index.md

 ## What else can I do?
   - Add additional stake to your existing stake.
 Any added FLOW will again sit in a pending status and be processed at the next epoch.
   - Withdraw/re-stake your earned rewards.
-If you decide to withdraw your rewards, this actions will happen instantly.
+If you decide to withdraw your rewards, this action will happen instantly.
 If you decide to re-stake your rewards, the request will again sit in a pending status and will be processed at the next [Epoch](/staking/#epochs).
   - Request to be unstaked from the network.
 The unstake request will sit in a pending status for two epochs.
 Once it is processed, the amount that has been unstaked will sit in your unstaked FLOW amount and can now be withdrawn or re-staked.